HoisinB0i/odin-recipes/README.md

-# odin-recipes
+# Vietnamese recipes
-First project working with The Odin Project
+First project working with The Odin Project. <br>
-Create a recipe landing page with HTML
+Create a recipe landing page with mainly HTML.